Insality/defold-token/USE_CASES.md

 token.container(const.WALLET_ID):add(const.ITEM.GOLD, 100, const.REASON.TASK_COMPLETED)
 ```

-or you can create a module file which will be used as a container itself
+or you can create a Lua module file which will be used as a container itself

 ```lua
 -- /game/wallet.lua